 Plastic strip thermometers (small plastic strips that you press against the forehead) might tell you whether your child has a fever, but they don't give an exact measurement, especially in infants and very young children.
 If you need to know your child's exact temperature, plastic strip thermometers are not the way to go.

 Glass mercury thermometers were once common, but should not be used because of possible exposure to mercury, an environmental toxin.
-(If you still have a mercury thermometer, do not simply throw it in the trash where the mercury can leak out.
+(If you still have a mercury thermometer, do not throw it in the trash because the mercury can leak out.
 Talk to your doctor or your local health department about how and where to dispose of a mercury thermometer.)

 Tips for Taking Temperatures

 As any parent knows, taking a squirming child's temperature can be a challenge.
 But it's one of the most important tools doctors have to determine if a child has an illness or infection.
 The best method will depend on a child's age and temperament.